 Mrs Ann Bensley (wife of John) | £8 15s 3d |

-In all, 25 individuals paid a total of £656 14s for “Common” and “Waste” land in Wreningham – although the greater part of the total was divided between Charles Harrison and Thomas Beevor.
+In total, 25 individuals paid a total of £656 14s for Common and Waste land in Wreningham – although, as can be seen above, the greater part of the total was divided between Charles Harrison and Thomas Beevor.

 Charles Harrison lived at Palgrave, near Diss where he owned a large estate.
 Being from the Diss area he would probably have been an acquaintance of Philip Meadows, one of the Commissioners!
 At some point, Charles Harrison had come into possession of other land in Wreningham.
 By the time of the Great Farm Auction of 1869, after the death of his last surviving daughter, Mary, the Harrison land-holding in Wreningham included three farms – amounting to more than 600 acres.

 Thomas Beevor bought only slightly less land than Charles Harrison.
-Beever – eventually a Baronet, lived at Hethel Hall.
-In 1750, Thomas Beevor had married Elizabeth Branthwayt of Hethel Hall and, on the death of her father, he inherited a great deal of land in Hethel, East Carlton and Wreningham.
+Beever – eventually a baronet – lived at Hethel Hall.
+He had also stood for a Norwich parliamentary seat (unsuccessfully!) on three separate occasions.
+In 1750, Thomas Beevor married Elizabeth Branthwayt of Hethel Hall and, on the death of her father, he inherited a great deal of land in Hethel, East Carlton and Wreningham.

-Mary Day, wife of James Day, bought a large part of Lows Common – a wedge shaped piece of land straddling the north end of Ashwellthorpe Road and running along the south side of Mill Lane.
+Mary Day wife of James Day, bought a large part of Lows Common – a wedge-shaped piece of land straddling the north end of Ashwellthorpe Road and running along a boundary near the south side of Mill Lane.
 James Day had been a thatcher and was the first of the Day family to arrive in Wreningham.
 The Day family subsequently divided some of this land into orchards and also built a small number of houses.

 There are two of these original and complete Allotment / Award documents still in Wreningham that we know about.
 Do you know of any others?

-We understand from a consolidated report, also prepared by the same commissioners, that the entire “Common and Waste Ground” in Wreningham amounted to 260a 2r 1p.
+We understand from the consolidated report prepared by the same commissioners that the entire ‘Common and Waste Ground’ in Wreningham amounted to 260a 2r 1p.